Honors and Awards

 This award is presented annually to a graduating senior on the basis of outstanding contributions to the Global Liberal Studies community.
 Students may be nominated for the award by Liberal Studies faculty, staff, or students.

-Diversity, Equity & Inclusion Award
+Diversity, Equity and Inclusion Award

 This award recognizes a Liberal Studies student who demonstrates a commitment to creating a safe and supportive community for all LS students, and who celebrates diversity, inclusion, equity, and belonging within LS and throughout the NYU community.
 This student displays exceptional efforts to promote a University environment that is free from bias and discrimination, assists in creating a welcoming environment for LS community members of diverse backgrounds, and represents diverse voices through advocacy and participation in student organizations and other initiatives.
 Students may be nominated for the award by Liberal Studies faculty, staff or students, and the honoree will be selected through a committee that includes the Student DEI Advisory Committee.